 - Avoid foods that use artificial dyes because they can cause an allergic reaction in some dogs.

-- Avoid foods that have meat dogs don’t normally eat, like a kangaroo, listed as the first ingredient, because there’s some evidence these protein sources may not be good for your dog.
+- Avoid foods that have meat dogs don’t eat, like kangaroo, listed as the first ingredient, because there’s some evidence these protein sources may not be suitable for your dog.

 - Avoid foods that use chemical preservatives like BHA.

 When choosing a brand of dog food for your Shar-Pei, we highly recommend our choice for the best overall.
 Ollie Fresh Dog Food Turkey with Blueberries is packed with protein and contains complete and balanced nutrition to help your Shar Pei thrive!

 For those on a budget, we recommend our best-value selection.
 American Journey Active Life Formula Dry Dog Food contains all the high-quality ingredients of our top brand with slightly less protein.
 It also smells like someone’s cooking beef stew while it’s in the bowl.

 We hope you enjoyed reading these reviews and that they’ve helped you find the perfect food for your Shar-Pei.
 If you learn something new from our buyer’s guide and think it can help others, please share this guide to the best dog food for Shar-Peis on Facebook and Twitter.